 >If an Honors section of a course does not exist, students may propose an individualized Honors Contract.
-Contract proposals must be submitted by the announced deadline during the previous semester.
+Proposals must be submitted by the announced deadline during the previous semester.
 Not available for first-semester Honors students.

 >Honors Experiential Learning is another way to earn Honors credits.
 This option also requires a proposal and is available by pre-approval only for certain intensive study abroad, research, community-engaged service leadership, or highly competitive internships on an individual basis.**